Normal Subgroups of Profinite Groups of Non-negative Deficiency

 \section{Introduction}

-If a connected compact manifold $M$ admits a fibration over a compact base manifold $B$ with a compact manifold $F$ as a fiber its fundamental group $G=\pi_1(M)$ satisfies an exact sequence
+If a connected compact manifold $M$ admits a fibration over a compact base manifold $B$ with a compact manifold $F$ as a fiber its fundamental group $\G=\pi_1(M)$ satisfies an exact sequence

 where $N$, being an image of $\pi_1(F)$, is a normal subgroup which is finitely generated as a group.
-Moreover there are many interesting situations where the quotient $G/N$ is the infinite cyclic group $\Z$.
+Moreover there are many interesting situations where the quotient $\G/N$ is the infinite cyclic group $\Z$.
 This for example happens when $M$ fibers over the circle.
-Our general intuition tells us that only somewhat special groups should have a finitely generated normal subgroup of infinite index.
 In fact J. Hempel and W. Jaco have proved

-\begin{theorem} ({\bf Hempel, Jaco \cite{HW}}) Let $G$ be the fundamental group of compact 3-manifold $M^3$ (possibly with boundary) and $N$ a finitely generated normal subgroup of $G$ of infinite index.
+\begin{theorem} ({\bf Hempel, Jaco \cite{HW}}) Let $\G$ be the fundamental group of compact 3-manifold $M^3$ (possibly with boundary) and $N$ a finitely generated normal subgroup of $\G$ of infinite index.
 Then $N$ is isomorphic to the fundamental group of a compact, possibly bounded $2$-manifold.
-In case $N$ is not infinite cyclic then the quotient $G/N$ has an infinite cyclic group of finite index. \end{theorem}
+In case $N$ is not infinite cyclic then the quotient $\G/N$ has an infinite cyclic group of finite index. \end{theorem}

 Furthermore, Hempel and Jaco add some results on the geometric structure of the manifold $M^3$.
 The group theoretic result in Theorem \ref{theohemp} obtained a group theoretic proof by J. Hillman in \cite{Hilman} which also provided an important generalization.
-In fact J. Hillman proved Theorem \ref{theohemp} for Poincar\'e duality groups $G$ of dimension $3$.
+In fact J. Hillman proved Theorem \ref{theohemp} for Poincar\'e duality groups $\G$ of dimension $3$.
 This generalizes the case of a compact $3$-manifold $M^3$ without boundary.
 Hillman \cite{Hilman} was also able to give the cases where $M^3$ is a compact $3$-manifold with boundary an appropriate generalization.